The Bankrate promise

 - Best for seniors and new users

 The SV3C Outdoor Wi-Fi Camera will keep an eye on the perimeter of your property with a 1080p IP camera that offers full night vision.
-There is built-in motion detection with automatic alerts, plus the added benefit of a 64GB SD card for your MPEG-4 or AVI footage.
+There is built-in motion detection with automatic alerts and it is compatible with a 64GB SD card for your MPEG-4 or AVI footage (not included with camera).
 The aluminum design receives an IP66 waterproof rating, so it’s safe for the elements.
 Plus, there’s an easy Wi-Fi and wireless setup, so you don’t have to be tech-savvy to get the camera up and running.
 It makes it a great fit for those who are newer to home security and appreciate a simpler setup.

 Yi Dome Camera